CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Related Work

-Large Language Models (LLMs), including the ChatGPT\cite{ouyang2022training}, LLama2\cite{touvron2023llama}, and ChatGLM series\cite{du2021glm}, have attracted significant attention due to their innovative dialogue system breakthroughs and their potential for various downstream applications.
-These LLMs have excelled in embedding extensive common knowledge and demonstrating diverse capabilities\cite{liu2021generated,zhou2022least}.
-The CoT, which enhances LLMs' reasoning capacities of LLMs by integrating a systematic, stepwise reasoning process within demonstrations, has been applied to various complex reasoning tasks\cite{wei2022chain,wang2022self,zelikman2022star}.
+Large Language Models (LLMs), such as \cite{ouyang2022training,touvron2023llama,du2021glm} have gained significant attention for their advancements in dialogue systems and potential across various applications\cite{liu2021generated,zhou2022least}.
+The Chain of Thought (CoT) strategy improves the reasoning capabilities of LLMs by employing a structured, step-by-step process suitable for complex reasoning tasks\cite{wei2022chain,wang2022self,zelikman2022star}.

-Presently, research focusing on LLM over the CoT framework principally navigates through two major trajectories.
-Initially, emphasis was placed on devising sophisticated, human-like cognitive design strategies with methods such as the Tree of Thought\cite{yao2023tree}, which seamlessly linearizes thought processes to facilitate the retrospective exploration and probing of various inferential branches emanating from a central idea.
-In turn, the Graph of Thought\cite{besta2023graph} evolves the tree structure into a directed acyclic graph, embedding self-circulation.
-In contrast, the array of thoughts\cite{sel2023algorithm} maintains a single, perpetually evolving context chain, thereby obviating the need for redundant inquiries within the cognitive tree.
-Subsequently, investigations were conducted to determine the optimal strategies for enhancing the performance of the LLM in assorted tasks.
-For example, \cite{fei2023reasoning} progressively extracted aspects and opinions to navigate the complexities of implicit sentiment analysis, \cite{wadhwa2023revisiting} enhanced the relation extraction with heightened precision.